AltSchool/dynamic-rest/README.md

 ```

-3. If you want to use the [Directory panel](#directory-panel), replace DRF's browsable API renderer with DDREST's
+3. If you want to use the [Directory panel](#directory-panel), replace DRF's browsable API renderer with DREST's
    in your settings:

 ```python